facundoolano/olano.dev/_posts/2023-12-08-reclaiming-the-web-with-a-personal-reader.md

 </p>
 </div>

-for a while I left the app running on a terminal tab of my laptop, and I used it while I developed.

-then I set it up in a raspberry pi in my local network. that forced me not to postpone much longer running the thing in a production like server. it also enabled me to use the app from my cellphone, which in turn gave me a reason to work on the mobile version of the UI.
+For a while I left the app running on a terminal tab of my laptop, and I used it while I was working on it.
+Once I started noticing that I liked the content that was popping up in the feed, I deployed to a raspberry pi server in my local network, to have a non-development instance running all the time.
+This, in turn, encouraged me to improve the mobile rendering of the interface, so I could access it from my phone.

 [mobile screenshot]

-after some time I got to a point were the app was useful enough for me that I missed it when I was out of home.
-This pushed me to rent a vps and (for the first time in my career) finally buy a domain to run the thing, still for personal use.
-And since now I had my own domain and server, why not setup a small personal page and move my blogpost out of github pages, getting a bit closer to the indie web ideal?
+Then, there was a point when I *missed* having the app available when I was out, so I decided it to deploy it to a VPS.
+Since I was now going to run this in the open internet, I finally had to add authentication and multi-user support.
+With that in place I could also create users for a few friends to try the app themselves.
+(The VPS setup also encouraged me to buy a domain and move my website out of GitHub pages, getting a bit closer to the IndieWeb ideal).

-having it in a server also pushed me to finally add multi-user support (since I'd need some sort of authentication anyway), so added a couple of friends in there as beta testers.

 ## Conclusion

-It took me about 3 months of (relaxed) work to put together my personal reader, which I named [feedi](https://github.com/facundoolano/feedi).
-I can say I succeeded in reconnecting with software development, and also in building something that I like to use every day.
-Far from a finished product, it feels a bit like my Emacs editor setup: a perpetually half-broken tool that can nevertheless become second nature, hard to justify from a productivity standpoint but fulfilling because it's built in my own terms.
+It took me about 3 months of (relaxed) work to put together this personal reader, which I named [feedi](https://github.com/facundoolano/feedi).
+I can say that I succeeded in reengaging with software development, and also in building something that I like to use myself, every day.
+Far from a finished product, the project feels more like my Emacs editor setup: a perpetually half-broken tool that can nevertheless become second nature, hard to justify from a productivity standpoint but fulfilling because it's built on my own terms.

 I've been using feedi as my "front page of the internet" for a few months now.
-More than just a convenience, a personal reader puts me in control of the type of information I consume, more consciously in the lookout for interesting blogs and magazines, better positioned for discovery and even surprise.
+Beyond its convenience, by using a personal reader I'm back in control of the information I consume, actively in the lookout for interesting blogs and magazines, better positioned for discovery and even surprise.